 The Feds did Duffy two enormous, if unintended, favors.
 Estimates are that before it was repealed after the war, the stamp tax cost the distiller about $40,000, not an inconsiderable sum.
 At the same time, however, it exempted him from hundreds of thousands in federal and state liquor taxes and allowed him to advertise with some legitimacy as “the only whiskey recognized by the Government as medicine” -- a claim that turned out to be worth millions.

 The first head of the Food and Drug Administration, Dr. Harvey W. Wylie similarly sought to shut Duffy down.
 “I stated that Duffy's Malt Whisky was one of the most gigantic frauds of the age and a flagrant violation of the law, and that there was no necessity that we delay at all in the matter.”
-After his pleas for prosecution were ignored for two years, the doctor denounced the “determined efforts of my colleagues to protect Duffy’s Pure Malt Whisky from being molested either by seizure or bringing any criminal case against the maker.”
+After his pleas for prosecution were ignored for two years elsewhere in the federal government, the doctor denounced the “determined efforts of my colleagues to protect Duffy’s Pure Malt Whisky from being molested either by seizure or bringing any criminal case against the maker.”
 Dr. Wylie left office in 1909 without ever having laid a glove on Duffy.

 As a result of this soaring success, the formerly bankrupt Walter Duffy now was on his way to becoming a multimillionaire.
 His first wife died in 1885 and in 1892 he married Loretta Putnam, a woman with an artistic bent and a taste for fine furnishings.
 The couple resided in palatial mansion along Rochester’s fashionable section of Lake Avenue, shown here.
 Loretta filled it with a lavish assemblage of antiques and paintings.
 When a few items went to auction in 1913, the auctioneer’s catalogue exclaimed: “What wealth!”